mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices.md

 -   Did you make any links to any real life groups of people or communities outside the game making programme
 -   Are there tensions or challenges or advantages about concerning linking with outside communities?
 -   Are there other cultural factors which interacted with the game making programme?

+## Ethics

+### Game Making Club and Study Recruitment Material

+This information is to be circulated to Home Education Forums and Email groups.

+Game Making Club and Study

+#### Game Making Club and Study
+My name is Mick Chesterman.
+I am a tutor and PhD student in the Manchester Met Faculty of Education.
+I am looking for families to take part in a Game Making club to learn how to make video games together.

+The weekly game making activities start on take place on ___________ and the Manchester Met Brooks campus and will last until __________________.

+These activities are part of a study looking at collaboration, creativity and problem solving in a family learning environment.
+Taking part in the study will involve some of the sessions being recorded and some interviews with you about your experiences.
+More details will be provided as part of a fuller participant information sheet.

+If you do not wish to be a part of this study that’s not a problem.
+You should still apply to take part as one version of the club will not be a part of the study.
+This version of the club will undertake equivalent activities.

+To register your interest in taking part.
+Please email me on m.chesterman@mmu.ac.uk

+Many Thanks

+Mick Chesterman.